karolinasniezek/mobilenetv2-plant-classifier-deployment/README.md

 ## Description

-This project is an end-to-end machine learning application for plant seedling classification.
+End-to-end Computer Vision and Deep Learning application for plant seedling classification using TensorFlow, MobileNetV2 transfer learning, FastAPI REST API, and Streamlit frontend for real-time inference.

 The solution consists of: